-Buying a share in a mutual fund is kind of like getting a scoop of fruit salad...
+Buying a share in a mutual fund is kind of like buying a pre-packaged salad...

-Everyone who owns a share in a mutual fund gets the same mix of investments, whether that’s stocks, bonds, or cash — every scoop has the same proportion of ingredients.
+Everyone who owns a share in a mutual fund gets the same mix of investments, whether that’s stocks, bonds, or cash.
 As the value of the fund as a whole rises or falls in value, each person’s investment fluctuates with it.